 Located within easy driving distance two hours north of Quito, (map from Expedia), many day trips are available, but it's better to allow several days to see not only the famous market in Otavalo but to visit the nearby villages, where villages follow an ancient craft and supply many of the textiles sold in their own markets as well as in Otavalo.

 The spring-like climate makes this an all-season destination, but the warmest months are July - September.

 The advantage to staying overnight before the market is getting there before tour groups arrive and prices tend to go up.
 Whenever you go, do bargain.
 It's expected and once you get the hang of it, fun.
 If you're not sure you can dicker over the price, rehearse your technique ahead of time.
 Practice making disbelieving faces in front of the mirror, walking away and rejecting the first several prices.

-You might find a better buy down one of the side streets away from Poncho Plaza, where the main artesan market is.
-Look for Otavalo embroidered shirts, carved wooden parrots or textiles and tapestries.
+You might find a better buy down one of the side streets away from Poncho Plaza, where the main artisan market is.
+Look for Otavalo embroidered shirts, carved wooden parrots or textiles, and tapestries.
 Ecuadorian Textiles are world famous for their quality and history.

 He set up a weaving workshop, using the Otavaleño Indians, already skilled weavers, as the workforce.
 Over the years, with imported new techniques and tools from Spain, the weavers at Otavalo supplied most of the textiles used throughout South America.
 The downside of this economic success was that the Otavaleños were sometimes forced to labor at the looms in a system called Obraje.
 Today the Otavaleños have diversified their techniques with techniques from Scotland, and at Hacienda Zuleta created the Otavaleño cashmere and created a world-wide market for their textile products.
 You can see some of the techniques in the demonstrations at the Obraje Weaving Museum.